dharmikumbhani/web3-bookmarks/README.md

 - [A beginner's guide to DeFi](https://nakamoto.com/beginners-guide-to-defi/)
 - [Finematics](https://www.youtube.com/c/Finematics) - Educational videos on DeFi (Decentralized Finance).
 - [What are decentralized exchanges, and how do DEXs work?](https://cointelegraph.com/defi-101/what-are-decentralized-exchanges-and-how-do-dexs-work)
+- [The Defiant](https://thedefiant.io) -  Get daily updates on the Top DeFi Projects and learn how to get into DeFi.
 ### Tickers & Defi Aggregator
 - [Defi Llama](https://defillama.com) - DefiLlama is a DeFi TVL aggregator.
 It is committed to providing accurate data without ads or sponsored content, as well as transparency.
 - [Zapper](https://zapper.fi) - Manage your entire web3 portfolio from DeFi to NFTs and whatever comes next.
 Invest in the latest opportunities from one convenient place.